RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-10-18-newsletter.md

 ## Opportunities

-- [Software Sunstainability Institute Fellowship 2022](https://software.ac.uk/blog/2021-09-09-applications-ssi-fellowship-programme-2022-now-open).These Fellowships are a great opportunity for RSEs and Academics alike to receive funding and support for projects that promote software sustainability in research.
-The University of Sheffield has had representiatives in SSI cohorts for a few  This round will also be a pilot for opening up the programme to international applicants.
+- [Software Sunstainability Institute Fellowship 2022](https://software.ac.uk/blog/2021-09-09-applications-ssi-fellowship-programme-2022-now-open).
+These Fellowships are a great opportunity for RSEs and Academics alike to receive funding and support for projects that promote software sustainability in research.
+The University of Sheffield has had representiatives in SSI cohorts for a few years.
+This round will also be a pilot for opening up the programme to international applicants.
 The deadline to apply is 31 October 2021.

 - [UKRI: Support the development of research software engineering](https://www.ukri.org/opportunity/support-the-development-of-research-software-engineering/?utm_medium=email&utm_source=govdelivery).
 Funding from the UKRI is available for activities to support the development of research software engineering in the UK.
+The closing Dateis 2nd of Dec 2021
 You must be either:
   - a researcher or research software engineer at an eligible research organisation
   - an employee of an eligible public sector research establishment.
-    Closing Date: Dec 2nd 2021

 - [Research software engineer](https://www.jobs.ac.uk/job/CJK740/research-software-engineer).
-An opening is available to join the groweing research software engineering team on an open-ended contract.
+An opening is available to join the growing research software engineering team on an open-ended contract.
 Ideally you will have a PhD level education with experiments in data analytics, numerical computing and high-performance computing.
+The closing date is 22nd of October 2021.

 ### LunchBytes

 We had two highly successfull LunchBytes sessions in September and October!

-- **LunchBytes × SeptembRSE Special: Python Virtual Environment Showdown (15t Sep 2021)**
+- **LunchBytes × SeptembRSE Special: Python Virtual Environment Showdown (15th Sep 2021)**
   To coincide with this year’s online RSE conference, SeptembRSE, LunchBytes “colocated” on Zoom as part of the conference programme.

   The topic was a showdown between some of the different options for managing virtual environments when working with Python.
 Will Conda come out on top?
 Or will the favourite be venv or Poetry?